Test Code LAB1232579 Helicobacter pylori stool antigen

 Reject Due To

-- Stool specimens collected in any type of preservative or specimens that are in Cary Blair transport media will be rejected.
+- Stool specimens collected in any type of preservative other than Cary Blair transport media will be rejected.

 - Quantity not sufficient (QNS)